-- pain in the lower abdomen or back
+- pain in the lower back and pelvis

 - pain during or after sex

-Constant pelvic pain or abdominal cramps that get worse during menstruation should be discussed with a doctor.
+Chronic pelvic pain, lower back pain, or abdominal cramps that get worse during menstruation should be discussed with a healthcare professional.

 Fibroids are benign, noncancerous growths that can form anywhere in the uterus.
 Symptoms differ based on the location, size, and number of fibroids in the uterus.